 For any animal lover who's dreamed of traveling the world to explore the habitats and lifestyles of the most interesting and exotic animals, consider the Wildlife Conservation Society’s Bronx Zoo your one-stop destination.
 Since its opening in 1899, the 265-acre zoo has brought animal-themed exhibits and events to the residents and tourists of New York City, and more recently to more than 2 million visitors every year.

 The Bronx Zoo is one of five parks operated by the Wildlife Conservation Society, which also manages the Central Park Zoo, New York Aquarium, Prospect Park Zoo, and Queens Zoo.

 No matter what time of year you’re planning to visit the Bronx Zoo, there’s always something to do and more than a few furry friends to visit.
 At the center of the park, visitors can watch clumsy sea lions play, flip, and feast during twice-daily feedings at the Sea Lion Pool, and take a leisurely stroll through the landscaped Peacock Garden.

-A sea lion pup was born at the Bronx Zoo on June 28.
-The female pup joins five other California sea lions who lounge, play, and perform tricks for treats several times a day in the Sea Lion Pool, located in the center of the zoo.
+The zoo's California sea lions lounge, play, and perform tricks for treats several times a day in the Sea Lion Pool, located in the center of the zoo.

 Beyond, there’s the African Plains, which offer great views of giraffes, zebras, and a few 400-pound lions.
 Under enchanting octopus trees in the Madagascar exhibit, you’ll meet Nile crocodiles, playful lemurs, and stealthy fossas, and you can act as a field scientist in the Discovery Area.